STONE carried the weight of the world on his shoulders– literally.

 He turned and dropped his gaze to Shari.
 She was eleven years old and one of the few orphans of the pack.
 There were five in total– three boys and two girls.
 The small gang just so happened to be one of his few soft spots.
-He loved playing with the children, and he supposed that this friendship was strongly influenced by the fact that he had once been an orphan.
+He loved the children, having once been an orphan himself.

 “Hey, Shari.
 What’s up?”